 M.R.
 Government Arts College, Mannargudi is holistically conscious of preserving not only its immediate surroundings but also conserving the extended environment.
 In this context, the institution's activities are regular as well as more pragmatic the same are enumerated as under: 1.
 The 43 acres campus hosts thick vegetation with more than 1000 trees and 250 plant saplings (of various ages - 1 year, 2 years or more duration and donated by OSA members, NGOs, as well as by the government departments) and thus adds to a rich salubrious academic environment.
 The administration is conscious of sustaining the vegetation by enrolling NSS students as well as the cadets of NCC so as to care and maintain the plants / plant samplings.
 2. Rain water harvesting is practised by the institution as a mean of its contribution towards recharging and sustenance of the ground water table.
 3. Safe and eco-friendly waste disposal is always ensured.
 In particular, microbiology and zoology laboratory wastes are being managed by following a standard operating procedure (SOP) of decontamination and subsequent disposal in an exclusive pit so as to protect the immediate environment.
-The institution has been with a commendable incampus sustainable environmental consciousness.
+4. Plastic wastes if any, accumulating in the college campus are collected by the NCC students and are handed over to the Mannargudi Municipality either for a safe disposal or for recycling.
+The institution has been with a commendable in-campus sustainable environmental consciousness differently abled students Any other similar facility No 0